pc-butler/backend/README.md

 12. Create user with a different secure password. change authentication method to native password like this: ![image](https://user-images.githubusercontent.com/5004460/115659951-29149e80-a2f0-11eb-83db-d4bc7b194cf2.png)
 13. Edit app/Config/Database.php to add your database info (`nano /var/www/eHealth-calendar/app/Config/Database.php`): ![image](https://user-images.githubusercontent.com/5004460/115660199-8872ae80-a2f0-11eb-904c-b4134cc4ebe3.png)

+### Fix permissions
+1. `cd /var/www/`
+2. Do `ls -la` We need to change the ownership to the web server for eHealth-calendar
+3. `chown www-data:www-data -R eHealth-calendar/`
+4. `ls -la` should now show ehealth-calendar with www-data as the owner and group

 Done.